 Whether you drive a few hours away or hop on a plane, getting out of town can feel rejuvenating.
-Many airlines are having sales the next few weeks, so be sure to check online before planning!
+Many airlines usually have sales at this time of year, so be sure to check online before planning!
 There are also fun places for weekend or day trips from Kansas City or you can head to St. Louis to get away with the kids.

 Plan A Staycation

 If you can’t afford to take a full-out vacation, plan a staycation instead.
 There are tons of fun things to do in Kansas City… with or without kids.
 If you’re planning it with kids, check out the Kansas City Staycation with Kids guide.

 An even cheaper option is a pool day.

 I know it’s hot as the devil’s armpit out there but who doesn’t want to hang out by the water & soak up the sun?
 Especially with this heat!
 Just bring lots of water. 🙂

 We found small pools, big pools, and swimming pools all over KC.
 There is a place to cool off for everyone!

 See A Movie with Friends